 Objective - To create a new "weapon' to use instead of the traditionally used rock, paper or scissors and to compete against other partnerships.
+Time Needed - 15-20 minutes

 Material Needed - N/A

 Best Case Scenario - When there is space for the students to move around and when it is appropriate for the students to be a little loud.
 Debrief - This activity teaches creativity, working together, stepping out of your comfort zone and taking something old and turning into something new.